iptracej-education/OMSA/README.md

 Graph-Augmented Neuro-Symbolic Vulnerability Detection in Linux Kernels

-- Have architected and developed a closed-loop security agent by integrating the several project together (described in detail at a later section)
+- Have architected and developed a closed-loop security agent by integrating the several projects together (described in detail at a later section)
  -  Brain (Deep Learning Model) - Provide the Fine-Tuned LLM models (optimized with QLoRA and other techniques)
  -  Memory/database (Knowledge Management) - Leveraged a Knowledge Graph to solve the "Context" problem.
 Instead of pasting the whole file, Our system retrieves the dependency graph via RAG (Retrieval Augmented Generation).
  -  The Translator (Natural Language Processing) - Built the Data Pipeline that cleans unstructured C-code and tokenizes it correctly, handling the specific "dialects" of kernel code.